luigicapogrosso/HermesBDD/README.md

 ## Contribution guidelines ##

-HermesBDD is not yet feature complete, and there are still many interesting things left for _you_ to do.
+HermesBDD is not yet feature-complete, and there are still many interesting things left for _you_ to do.
 So, this project welcomes contributions and suggestions.
 If you would like to contribute to HermesBDD, please contact the authors.